Assignment 1 and 3 Post Mortem

 What could have gone better

 Django wasn’t a good fit for the application.
-I choose the framework because I assumed we could get productive with it relatively quickly, but we were hampered by the amount of abstraction the framework provided and the fact that the documentation was incomplete in many places, as they described the class
+I choose the framework because I assumed we could get productive with it relatively quickly, but we were hampered by the amount of abstraction the framework provided and the fact that the documentation was incomplete in many places.
+This is especially apparent in the

 Database design and backend should have landed more quickly.
 The database for this project was a bit of a mess.
 I started with the assumption we only needed 4 tables.
 By the end of it we had 8, and half a dozen more join tables.
 This was in part caused by me not fully understanding the data requirements of the project, and also because in some aspects we were hitting against the limitations of traditional relational database design.
 The former was due to me having to switch context a lot as I tried to work on all parts of the stack at once - it was difficult keeping the big picture in mind while while also working on the implementation at the same time.